 My family loves this one.
 It was one of the first pressure cooker soups we made but still is their favorite even today.
 There is a printable recipe card below with nutritional information included as well.

 Of course we love “seeing you” so please come back time and time again to get instructions.

 Instant Pot Potato Corn Chowder

-- 2 tbsp. corn starch (a bit more depending on how thick you want it)
+- 2 tbsp corn starch + 2-3 tbsp water, a bit more cornstarch depending on how thick you want it

 - Pinch of salt

 - Dice all your veggies.